sharduul/chalk/_posts/2016-12-3-what-is-javascript.md

 1. [JS Bin](http://jsbin.com/?js,console)
 2. [JSFiddle](https://jsfiddle.net/)

 For the first post on my new blog I just wanted start with giving a high level explanation of the programming language I am immensely passionate about- JavaScript.
-Get ready, for things are going to get pretty serious at [Ng-ninja](http://ngninja.com/)!
+Get ready, for things are going to get pretty serious at [Ninja Academy](http://ngninja.com/)!